 Yesterday's launch kicked off a series of take-offs to take advantage of a three-week window of favorable orbital alignment between Earth and Mars that occurs only every 26 months.

-China is next to leave, with a mission called Tianwen-1 scheduled for 23 July.
-The mission will include an orbiting aircraft, a lander and a rover and will aim to address issues about the geology and environment of the Red Planet.
+China is next to leave, with a mission called Tianwen-1 scheduled for 23th July.
+The mission will include an orbiter, a lander and a rover and will aim to address questions about the Red Planet's geology and environment.

-Following this, NASA's awaited Mars 2020 mission is heading towards the countdown on 30 July.
+Next up, NASA 's eagerly awaited Mars 2020 mission heads into the countdown the 30th July.
 It will be the turn of Perseverance, a huge six-wheeled rover carrying a small helicopter.
 If all goes well, it will become the first aircraft in history to fly to another planet.
 I talked about it here.